On With the Dance! Bowen McCauley Celebrates Its Final Season at the Kennedy Center (photos)

 Late last year, BMDC’s founding Artistic Director, Lucy Bowen McCauley announced that this — its 25th Anniversary Season– will be the company’s last.
 Though the Covid pandemic was not the determining factor behind the decision, it did effectively move the closing date back by about a year.

-In its 25-year history, BMDC has continued to fulfill its mission of “introducing people of all ages to the joy of dance,” not just throughout the D.C.
+In its 25-year history, Bowen McCauley Dance Company has continued to fulfill its mission of “introducing people of all ages to the joy of dance,” not just throughout the D.C.
 Metro area, but as far away as China, Mexico, and Germany.
-McCauley has choreographed more than 100 original pieces, and provided a ready platform for outstanding dancers, musicians and guest choreographers.
+McCauley has choreographed more than 100 original pieces and provided a ready platform for outstanding dancers, musicians and guest choreographers.
 “Live music not only is a strong element to BMDC’s performances but is an integral part of our guiding philosophy,” said McCauley.

-In line with its commitment to community service, BMDC’s K-12 program has reached thousands of students through residency programs in D.C., Virginia, and Maryland schools.
-And BMDC is the only company in the D.C.
-Metropolitan area to provide free weekly dance classes for people with Parkinson’s Disease and their care partners – “Dance for PD.”
-Since 2009, BMDC has served over 800 people living with Parkinson’s as part of the program, and will continue.
+In line with its commitment to community service, BMDC’s K-12 program has reached thousands of students through residency programs in D.C., Virginia and Maryland schools.
+And BMDC is the only company in the Washington area to provide free weekly dance classes for people with Parkinson’s Disease and their care partners – “Dance for PD.”
+Since 2009, BMDC has served more than 800 people living with Parkinson’s as part of the program and will continue.

 The pandemic has presented particular challenges and risks for professional dancers, who traditionally work together tightly onstage and in not well-ventilated studios and dressing rooms.
 “In order to do this show in May, that was originally scheduled for March,” said McCauley, “we started back in the studio in September 2020 — we were fully masked, separate barres, 6 foot squares to stay in and no partnering.
 We had kept the dancers on payroll with PPP and did a weekly Zoom call prior to this.
 After 6 months of only home workouts in small spaces, I knew I needed to ease the dancers back in to shape very slowly.”